FMarson/IADE-dissertation-guide/README.md

 [Português](README.pt-pt.md) | English

-# IADE Master's Dissertation Guide
+# IADE Master's and PhD Dissertation Guide

 A comprehensive resource for IADE master's and PhD students to navigate through the dissertation process.